 We will host relevant information on our website for staff who wish to learn more about mental health.
-The MindEd learning portal provides free online training suitable for staff wishing to know more about a specific issue.
+All staff will also have access to mental health resources and information through the Xavier Shared Drive.

-Training opportunities for staff who require more in depth knowledge will be considered as part of our performance management process and additional CPD will be supported throughout the year.
+Training opportunities for staff who require more in-depth knowledge will be considered as part of our performance management process and additional CPD will be supported throughout the year.